nikasimovich/3a19/_agendas/week-3.md

 - [Type in Motion Part 2](https://paper.dropbox.com/doc/Week-3--AlRANEp1Xd~5cfC8VgOtEl7dAQ-1HmKPtocd2MWp9v6DQE6f)
 - Gallery view of Type in Motion
 - Project update: Exhibition video can be either 1920 x 1080 or 1080 x 1920, up to you.
 - Students present drafts of P1: Exhibition.
-At the end of each presentation
 - Presentation order: Kyle, Shreya, Fred, Ed, Pauline, Alexa, Byron, Eric, Kevin, Matt, Conor, Kyndall
 - "On deck" person is the first responder, the person after is the note taker and should take notes summarizing the discussion on the dropbox paper for today.
 Example: Kyle is presenting, Shreya is the first responder, Fred is taking notes.